 Map 1.
 Map of mining activities and location of the villages of Beli bryag and Troyanovo 10 Map 2.
-Location of the village of Beli bryag and the west wall of "Troyanovo-North" Mine......
-24 Figure 2.
-Timeline for private land acquisition......12 Figure 3.
-Structure of employment in Beli bryag 32

-Table 1.
-Status of the municipal properties acquisition 13

-Table 11.
-Municipal owned properties

-30

-Table 15.
-Detailed information on vulnerable households and individuals and types of vulnerability......
-35 Table 16.
-Agricultural lands in the territory of the village of Beli bryag by their types, area and ownership Table 18.
-Number of properties in the regulated area without residential structures by type of ownership: Table 19.
-Number of properties in the regulated area with residential structures by type of ownership:.
-43 Table 20.
-Entitlements Matrix......
-47

-Table 21.
-Measures for vulnerable persons: 49
+Location of the village of Beli bryag and the west wall of "Troyanovo-North" Mine 24 Figure 1.
+Current number of Beli bryag residents 6 Figure 2.
+Timeline for private land acquisition 12 Figure 2.
+Structure of ownership of residential properties in Beli bryag 29 Figure 3.
+Structure of employment in Beli bryag 32 Figure 4.
+Land acquisition process 41 Figure 5.
+Implementation responsibilities of MME departments Figure 6.
+Grievance mechanism 62 Table 1.
+Status of the municipal properties acquisition 13 Table 2.
+Status of the private properties acquisition 13 Table 3: Main gaps between local legislation and EBRD requirements 20 Table 4.
+Residents of Beli bryag 26 Table 5.
+Gender distribution of residents in Beli bryag 26 Table 6.
+Properties in the built-up area 27 Table 7.
+Properties belonging to MME that are currently rented 27 Table 8.
+Private Properties in the built-up area of the Beli bryagvillage 27 Table 9.
+Private residential and non-residential structures 28 Table 10.
+Type of usage of land plots around households in the village of Beli bryag Table 11.
+Municipal owned properties 30 Table 12.
+Affected households: Table 13.
+Affected persons - occupation and health status Table 14.
+General information about vulnerable households and individuals Table 15.
+Detailed information on vulnerable households and individuals and types of vulnerability.
+Table 16.
+Agricultural lands in the territory of the village of Beli bryag by their types, area and owne • Table 17.
+Agricultural land plots Table 18.
+Number of properties in the regulated area without residential structures by type of owner • Table 19.
+Number of properties in the regulated area with residential structures by type of ownersh • Table 20.
+Entitlements Matrix Table 21.
+Measures for vulnerable persons: Table 22.
+Plan for land acquisition in the urbanized territories of the village of Beli bryag Table 23.
+Plan for acquisition of properties inside the built-up area Table 24.
+Costs estimations with RAP implementation Table 25.
+Monitoring Indicators 59 mainly for agriculture.